PLAY PODCASTS

 Episodes typically run thirty-five to sixty minutes — most land between 43 min and 55 min — and the run-time is fairly consistent across the catalogue.
 None of the episodes are flagged explicit by the publisher.
 It is catalogued as a EN-language Business show.

-The show is actively publishing — the most recent episode landed 4 days ago, with 19 episodes already out so far this year.
-The busiest year was 2025, with 52 episodes published.
+The show is actively publishing — the most recent episode landed yesterday, with 26 episodes already out so far this year.
 Published by Andrew Henry and Jay Pierson.

 Episodes